progrocus/o-ishg-desrever/README.md

 * Gray - The walls.
 You can't walk on them.
 * Yellow - Swaps the walls with the floors.
 * Dark Blue - Switches the arrow keys.
 * Green - Your goal!
-Get her.
+Get here.

 I made this game for the [js13kGames](http://2015.js13kgames.com/) competition.
 I need to design more levels but I submitted four levels for the deadline.
 I learned to work with the HTML5 Canvas and polished up my JavaScript chops.